 DON’T forget that caffeine and certain prescription drugs (e.g., for colds and allergy) may cause irritating prostate symptoms.DON’T forget to discuss with your health care provider the risks (unnecessary surgeries for falsely elevated PSA tests) and benefits of operations and use of the PSA blood test for diagnosing prostate cancer.

 For more information, speak with your primary care provider or urologist.

-Bellin Health also offers an advanced, minimally invasive treatment called Aquablation therapy that uses the power of water delivered with robotic precision to treat BPH (enlarged prostate).
+Bellin Health now offers an advanced, minimally invasive treatment called Aquablation therapy that uses the power of water delivered with robotic precision to treat BPH (enlarged prostate).
 This long-lasting solution offers low rates of irreversible complications and gives patients the confidence to live life on their terms.

 Prostate Artery Embolization (PAE)

 Bellin Health’s Interventional Radiology team offers an innovative, nonsurgical treatment option for men with urinary tract symptoms caused by BPH.
 The procedure shrinks the prostate by blocking its blood supply, providing symptom relief.